WSAiOS/CocktailBookFoundation/README.md

 - Try and adhere to Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) as much as possible

 ## ❓ Optional (Bonus) Tasks

-**Provide unit tests**.
-Make sure the code is "testable" and provide unit tests for the business logic.

 **Persist a list of favorite cocktails**.
 Setting cocktails as favorite is good while using the app but once the app is closed and launched again, all the favorite cocktails will be gone.
 Provide a way to persist the user choice so that when next launching the app, the choice of favorite programs is "remembered".